With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreAllina Mental Health Unity Clinic is a mental health clinic in Anoka County, MN, located at 480 Osborne Road Ne, Suite 260, 55432 zip code.
-Allina Mental Health Unity Clinic provides outpatient treatment.
-Allina Mental Health Unity Clinic offers couples/family therapy, psychotropic medication and behavior modification to seniors 65 or older, young adults and children / adolescents.
+Learn MoreAllina Mental Health Unity Clinic is a mental health clinic in Anoka County, Minnesota, located at 480 Osborne Road Ne, Suite 260, 55432 zip code.
+Allina Mental Health Unity Clinic offers outpatient treatment.
+Allina Mental Health Unity Clinic provides behavior modification, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and adults.
 Allina Mental Health Unity Clinic also supports people requiring dual diagnosis treatment.
-More services at Allina Mental Health Unity Clinic include suicide prevention services, case management and court-ordered outpatient treatment.
+Some other services provided by Allina Mental Health Unity Clinic include court-ordered outpatient treatment, case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.